About Buying Property in Hungary

 you throughout the purchase process.

-What is the process of buying a property?
+What is the process of buying a property in Hungary?

-period of two to four weeks to carry out checks on the property before
+of two to four weeks in which the Hungarian lawyer will carry out checks

 - Provided checks are satisfactory you then sign the Preliminary Contract